Bence7/data-science-task/README.md

 Lemmatization as a data preprocessing step resulted in faster processing, and the trained model had higher accuracy compared to when the stemming step was used.

 ### **Vectorization**
 I had to implement vectorization before employing any modeling algorithms.
-When comparing two techniques, it was observed that the TfidfVectorizer outperformed the HashVectorizer in terms of model accuracy.
+After using the same classification algorithm with two different vectorizer, it was observed that the TfidfVectorizer outperformed the HashVectorizer in terms of model accuracy.

 ## **Modeling**
 I chose to apply three algorithms to this classification task: Logistic Regression, SVM, and Multinomial Naive Bayes.
 When considering model accuracy, the ranking from lowest to highest is as follows: Multinomial Naive Bayes has the lowest accuracy, followed by SVM, and Logistic Regression has the highest accuracy.
+SVM could be a good choice to use but it is much more time than the Logistic Regression, so i chose LR to use.

 ### **Evaluation on the validation set**